percyfal/ratatosk/README.md

   `a.move(b)` doesn't work (I modelled this after [luigi hadoop_jar](https://github.com/spotify/luigi/blob/master/luigi/hadoop_jar.py#L63))

-* Modify graph representation so only task name is shown

 * Currently need to know target name.
 Add function that prints in which order labels are added to facilitate target name construction.